aartrama/aartrama.github.io/_posts/2017-12-15-setting-up-new-ubuntu-workstation.md

  -  Install [Sublime text](https://www.sublimetext.com/){:target="_blank"} and add license.

  -  Enable minimize on click for applications on launcher.

+ -  Download and install FileZilla.

  -  Set Firefox to open new tabs to the far right.
 Follow [this](https://support.mozilla.org/en-US/questions/971529){:target="_blank"} tutorial.